pvlbzn/Today/Aug21/cs_multithreading.md

 `int pthread_join(pthread_t thread, void **value_ptr)`

 Where thread is an id to pick which thread to wait for and `**` parameter to capture the return value.
 Unjoined threads are called `zombies`.

+## Performance
+Spawning a thousands of threads with a short life time is expensive.
+A common pattern which is used to reduce this cost is a *thread pool*.
+At a startup an application will spawn a number of threads and supply them on demand.
+When the thread task completes, the thread returns to the pool for reuse later.

+Each thread also gets its own stack, therefore consumes a memory.